oceansize/cv/README.md

 #### Carwow

-_Front End Developer - January 2018 - Present_
+_Junior Front End Developer - January 2018 - Present_

 - Currently on the team responsible for introducing a new product to the Carwow platform, namely, used cars
 - Have had the opportunity to work with different stacks, focusing on Ruby on Rails on the backend, and a combination of elm & SASS on the client side
+- Ensuring the product works across a range of clients using physical device testing, and tools such as Browserstack
+- Building reusable components to increase consistency and speed of development
+- Working on large-scale refactors to increase sitewide performance
-- Working with developers and designers to elaborate on our style guide and provide more consistency across our products
+- Collaborating with developers and designers to elaborate on our style guide and provide more consistency across our products
+- Use personal development time to release open-source software which improves the experience of elm developers
 - Have led initiatives to improve communication between developers and designers in the organisation and implemented processes to achieve this goal
   - Implemented workflows that aid consistent, productive and public conversations for all to participate in
   - Designed and implemented a process to audit and catalogue changes to style guide components, in order to provide an effective changelog for the front end component library